r-crosswords/aotw/exolve-README.md

 Any text appearing before `exolve-begin` or after `exolve-end` is ingored.

 ## `exolve-id`
 Provide a unique id for this crossword puzzle.
-Use only alphanumeric characters and dashes (-), and start with a letter.
 This id is used as the key for saving/restoring state and also to distinguish between multiple puzzles on a single page.
 You can create an unsolved version of a puzzle (to run a contest, for example) and, later, a version of the same puzzle that has the solutions,